 Simple schooners or elegant design classics, pompous party islands or luxurious wellness retreats: yachts are simply spectacular.
-And, unlike any other real estate property, these floating palaces can sail towards the most beautiful places on earth, anytime.
-We’ve selected the ten most beautiful yachts in the world, so start dreaming…
+And, unlike any other real estate property, these floating palaces can sail towards the most beautiful sailing destinations on earth, anytime.
+We’ve selected the ten most beautiful yachts in the world:

 Alfa Nero, built by Dutch shipyard Oceanco, was presented for the first time at the Monaco Yacht Show in 2007.
 This impressive yacht measures 81 metres and features beautiful clean lines and a sleek superstructure.

 The ocean can be admired from a huge pool on one of the Alfa Nero’s decks, which are generously open and airy.
 The interior design is mostly modern, with sophisticated elements inspired by Art Deco.
 Overall, the Alfa Nero is a stunning combination of functionality, design and vision.